mr-rizwan-syed/chomtesh/README.md

 ## Customization
 CHOMTE.SH allows you to customize the tool flags by editing the flags.conf file.

+## Contributions
+Contributions and pull requests are highly encouraged for this project.

 ## Acknowledgement
 The CHOMTESH project was made possible by community contributions.
 We acknowledge and thank all the contributors who have made this project what it is.